 Despite India's rapid economic growth in recent years, poverty and begging are still among the biggest issues in India.
 For a foreign tourist who's not used to seeing so much widespread poverty, it can be confronting and difficult to resist giving money.
 However, the reality is that it's likely you're not actually helping.

-Sadly, there is often more than meets the eye about begging in India.
+Why are so many people begging?
+Aren't there any organizations to help them?
+Sadly, there is more than meets the eye when it comes to begging in India.

-While the poverty is real, begging is quite often carried out in organized gangs.
-For the privilege of begging in a certain territory, each beggar must hand over their takings to the gang's ring leader, who keeps a significant share of it.
+While poverty is real, begging is quite often carried out in organized gangs.
+For the privilege of begging in a certain territory, each beggar hands over their takings to the gang's ringleader, who keeps a significant share of it.
 Beggars have also been known to deliberately maim and disfigure themselves to get more money.

 Beggars also rent babies from their mothers each day, to give their begging more credibility.
 They carry these babies (who are sedated and hang limply in their arms) and claim they have no money to feed them.